 - 1/2 red pepper, chopped

 - 1 cup Arugula

 - Salt and pepper to taste

-- Preheat BBQ to med-high heat.
-Season steak with salt and pepper, then when grill is preheated, add steak and grill for 2 minutes per side until cooked medium rare.
-Remove from grill and let sit at least 10 minutes before slicing.
+- Preheat BBQ to med-high heat, or preheat oven to 400 F. Season steak with salt and pepper, then when grill is preheated, add steak and grill for 2 minutes per side until cooked medium rare.
+Alternatively, heat a bit of olive oil in a skillet over medium-high heat and cook steak for 2 minutes per side.
+Remove steak from heat and let sit at least 10 minutes before slicing.

-- While veggies are cooking, add pre-made pizza/flatbread shell to grill and cook for 2-3 minutes per side until crust is slightly toasted.
-Remove from heat and add steak, gorgonzola, sauteed veggies, and then top with arugula.
+- While veggies are cooking, add pre-made pizza/flatbread shell to the grill or oven and cook for 1-2 minutes per side until crust is slightly toasted.
+Remove from heat and add steak, cheese of choice, sauteed veggies, and then top with arugula.
 Serve and enjoy!